Activation Quantization of Vision Encoders Needs Prefixing Registers: Method

 \subsection{Curating}

 Given a pretrained vision encoder, we first identify the quantization-sensitive layer of the model.
-Then, we construct a curated set of candidate register tokens by selecting top-$k$ tokens with largest sensitive-block activations, among all tokens taken from a pool of reference images.
+We then construct a curated set of register candidate tokens by selecting the top-$k$ tokens with the largest activation at the input of this layer from a pool of reference images.

-\textbf{Identifying the quantization-sensitive layer.} As in \cref{ssec:qsen}, we quantize each layer of the given vision encoder separately, and select the one that leads to the lowest accuracy on some reference task as the quantization-sensitive layer.
-Here, if we have a specific base quantization algorithm in mind (to be used after the outlier mitigation), we can use the algorithm; otherwise, we will use the vanilla round-to-nearest quantization.
-The reference task is selected as the task that is considered representative of visual understanding, \textit{e.g.}, classification on the ImageNet-1k training set.
+\paragraph{\textbf{Identifying the quantization-sensitive layer.}} Following \cref{ssec:qsen}, we quantize each layer of the vision encoder independently, and select the one that yields the largest accuracy drop on a reference task as the quantization-sensitive layer.
+If a specific base quantization algorithm is intended for deployment, we use it during this analysis; otherwise, we use standard round-to-nearest quantization.
+As the reference task, we use ImageNet-1k classification (on the training split), which is widely regarded as representative of visual understanding.
+As a label-free alternative, we also provide a reconstruction-loss-based approach that leverages unlabeled data (see \cref{app:recon_loss}).

-\textbf{Curating the set of register candidates.} After identifying the quantization-sensitive layer, we construct the set of register candidate tokens, which are likely to play the role of a register when inserted to the quantization-sensitive layer.
-This is done by predicting on the a pool of reference images with the vision encoders and selecting tokens with the largest $\ell_{\infty}$ norm at the quantization-sensitive layer.
-More formally, let $l_{\mathrm{q}}$ denote the quantization-sensitive layer of the target vision encoder as identified through the sensitivity analysis described in \cref{ssec:qsen}, and let $\Phi_{l}(\mathbf{x})$ denote the set of tokens at the input of the $l$-th layer of the vision encoder, given an image $\mathbf{x}$.
-Then, we can construct the set of register candidates as follows.
+\paragraph{\textbf{Curating the set of register candidates.}} After identifying the quantization-sensitive layer, we construct a set of register candidate tokens likely to act as registers when inserted near this layer.
+Specifically, we run inference on a pool of reference images and select the tokens with the largest $\ell_{\infty}$ norm at the quantization-sensitive layer.
+Formally, let $l_{\mathrm{q}}$ denote the quantization-sensitive layer identified via the sensitivity analysis in \cref{ssec:qsen}, and let $\Phi_{l}(\mathbf{x})$ denote the set of tokens at the input of the $l$-th layer for an image $\mathbf{x}$.
+We construct the register candidate set as

 where $\mathcal{I}_{\mathrm{ref}}$ denotes the pool of reference images.
-In this paper, we use the 50,000 randomly drawn images from the training split of the ImageNet-1k dataset as this pool of images, and let $k=20$.
-As the sink tokens often emerge a few blocks before the quantization-sensitive layer, we also conduct a similar search for several blocks preceding the quantization-sensitive layer.
-We search up to three additional preceding blocks to construct register candidate sets for each block.
+In our experiments, we sample 50{,}000 images from the ImageNet-1k training split and set $k=100$.
+Since sink tokens often emerge several blocks before the quantization-sensitive layer, we perform the same search for up to three preceding blocks, constructing separate register candidate sets for each block.